ProsperiLab/Dynamite/README.md

 ### Trees
 "dynamite_subtree_<original tree name>.tree" containing a nexus tree file scaled in substitutions/site with annotated information regarding cluster association.

-"dynamite_timetree_<original tree name>.tree" containing a nexus tree file scaled in substitutions/site with annotated information regarding cluster association.
+"dynamite_timetree_<original tree name>.tree" containing a nexus tree file scaled in substitutions/site with annotated information regarding cluster association if the timetree option is chosen.

 These tree files can also be viewed alongside the output data table in \url{need info from NANA analytics} but can also be opened in various alternative applications including (but not limited to) BEAST, Figtree, and NextStrain.
 Taxa in the tree have been modofied to supply sampling dates from metadata file following "|".